-Notes to Figure 4: Point estimates and 95% confidence intervals are presented of the impact of Chile Crece Contigo on birth weight and gestational length at different points of the distribution.
-Each specification follows equation 1, however instead of using mean birth weight or gestational length in each municipality, uses the proportion of births exceeding determined cut-points of the distribution (displayed on the horizontal axis) as the dependent variable of interest.
-Panel 4a displays the estimates when considering birth weight, while panel 4b presents estimate for gestational length.
-For additional details, refer to notes to Table 3.
+Fig. 4 Policy impact across the health distribution.
+Point estimates and 95% confidence intervals are presented of the impact of Chile Crece Contigo on birth weight and gestational length at different points of the distribution.
+Each specification follows Eq.
+1, however instead of using mean birth weight or gestational length in each municipality, uses the proportion of births exceeding determined cut-points of the distribution (displayed on the horizontal axis) as the dependent variable of interest.
+Panel a displays the estimates when considering birth weight, while panel b presents estimate for gestational length.
+For additional details, refer to notes to Table 3 confidence intervals which correspond to the estimates on $ChCC{ct}$ from Eq.
+1 where the outcome variable is infant health exceeding the indicated cutoff.
+It is important to note in this analysis that we are only considering impacts across the distribution of health at birth.
+This is quite different to the estimates in the previous subsection (Table 5) which considered impacts across the socioeconomic gradient.24 The below results are thus cast as the estimated impacts for mothers at the mean with births of varying sizes/gestational lengths.

-In Figure 4a we observe that, although point estimates of the policy on birth weight are universally positive, estimated impacts are larger, and statistically less likely to be type I errors, at higher points in the birth weight distribution.25 Estimates first become statistically significant at 2000 grams, suggesting that ChCC has a small impact on increasing weight of quite low birth weight babies, before once again becoming statistically significant from about 3000-3500 grams, which is quite close to the mean of the distribution (3346 grams).
-The impact peaks at 3500 grams, with the point estimate suggesting that participation in ChCC increases the likelihood of exceeding this barrier by as much as 1 percentage point.
-Quite a similar pattern is observed when considering the impact of gestational length in Figure 4b.
-While consistently positive impacts are observed across the gestational length distribution, these become largest at approximately the mean of the distribution (39 weeks) and remain considerable even at 40 weeks.
-It is worth noting that Chile Crece Contigo has targeted reductions in the rates of C-sections, which are extremely high in Chile, at approximately 50%, or 43% in the public health system, potentially partially explaining the increase in gestational length of full-term births.
-We return to this consideration further in section 5.3 of the paper.
+In Fig. 4a we observe that, although point estimates of the policy on birth weight are universally positive, estimated impacts are larger, and statistically less likely to be type I errors, at higher points in the birth weight distribution.
+Estimates first become statistically significant at 2000 g, suggesting that ChCC has a small impact on increasing weight of quite low birth weight babies, before once again becoming statistically significant from about 3000 to 3500 g, which is quite close to the mean of the distribution (3346 g).
+The impact peaks at 3500 g, with the point estimate suggesting that participation in ChCC increases the likelihood of exceeding this barrier by as much as 1 percentage point.
+Quite a similar pattern is observed when